Classic Heath Bar Cake

 • Flour and butter combine with the brown sugar to create a crumble for both the cake and the topping.

 • The topping is made with Heath toffee bits and walnuts for lots of crunch!
-You can substitute 6 Heath candy bars (chopped) for the toffee bits if you’d like.
+I used Bits O’ Brickle, which are just the toffee bits.
+If you’d like chocolate in the cake, you can substitute 6 Heath candy bars (chopped) OR they now make chopped Heath “English toffee bits” that have chocolate.

-Stir the salt and baking soda into the crumble.
+3. Stir the salt and baking soda into the crumble.
 Then pour in the egg/milk mixture.
 Stir gently just until combined.
+Pour into a 13×9-inch pan.

-Gently distribute the crumble mixture evenly over the cake batter.
-Bake for 35–40 minutes, or until a toothpick inserted into the center of the cake comes out clean.
+5. Gently distribute the crumble mixture evenly over the cake batter.
+Bake for 35–40 minutes.

 Frequently Asked Questions